On the relationship between logarithmic TAQ and logarithmic THH: Introduction

-\emph{Pre--logarithmic ring spectra} can be defined using \emph{commutative ${\cal J}$-space monoids} as introduced by Sagave and Schlichtkrull \cite{SS12}.
+\emph{Pre-logarithmic ring spectra} can be defined using \emph{commutative ${\cal J}$-space monoids} as introduced by Sagave and Schlichtkrull \cite{SS12}.
 These can be thought of as $QS^0$-graded ${\Bbb E}_{\infty}$-spaces.
 Every commutative (symmetric) ring spectrum $A$ gives rise to a commutative $\cal J$-space monoid $\Omega^{\cal J}(A)$, which we think of the underlying multiplicative graded monoid of $A$.
-Examples of pre--logarithmic ring spectra arise via homotopy classes: for example, the Bott class $u \in \pi_2({\rm ku})$ gives rise to a pre--log structure $D(u) \to \Omega^{\cal J}({\rm ku})$.
+Examples of pre-logarithmic ring spectra arise via homotopy classes: for example, the Bott class $u \in \pi_2({\rm ku})$ gives rise to a pre-log structure $D(u) \to \Omega^{\cal J}({\rm ku})$.
 The localization it determines is the periodic theory ${\rm KU}$.
 We refer to Sections \ref{commjspace} and \ref{logringspectra} of the present paper and \cites{Rog09, SS12, Sag14, RSS15} for more detailed introductions to logarithmic ring spectra.